Where Do Millionaires Invest Their Cash to Keep It Safe?

 - Physically holding cash in multiple currencies in safe deposit boxes throughout the world.
 These aren’t insured, though, so there is that risk.

-I hope that helps you understand how a lot of private banks such as Northern Trust think about parking money for millionaires and other rich investors.
+I hope that helps you understand how a lot of private banks and asset management companies think about parking money for millionaires and other rich investors.